PraveenNanda124/bootstrap/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
+Bootstrap's documentation, included in this repo in the root directory,it is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
 The docs may also be run locally.

 Documentation search is powered by [Algolia's DocSearch](https://docsearch.algolia.com/).
 Working on our search?
 Be sure to set `debug: true` in `site/assets/js/search.js`.